Want alternate global zone rule set for each ipf netstack

 We have lots of occasions where we want to be able to install a set of ipf rules for a zone which we do not want a root user in a zone to be able to undo.
 This work introduces the notion that each netstack (aside from the global zone) should have two different sets of IPF firewall rules.
 One that the global zone manages and that the zones inside of the netstack cannot see, and then the normal per-netstack firewall.
 Packets will pass through the global zone rule set before the local zones for incoming packets, and for outgoing packets they will pass through the local zone's before going through the global zones.
 This allows it to be modeled as an off-link firewall.

-Updated by Rob Gulewich over 6 years ago
+Updated by Rob Gulewich almost 7 years ago

 Diagram of the traffic flow for zones: